 Conclusion:

-Maintaining a multi-species household with parrots is challenging but feasible with proper precautions, training, and constant supervision.
+Keeping parrots with other pets safely is challenging but feasible with proper precautions, training, and constant supervision.
 Prioritise the safety and well-being of all pets, understanding their unique needs and instincts.